-2. To protect rare and valuable items, the Russell Library, Hargrett Library and Brown Media Archives do not allow original materials to circulate outside designated reference rooms.
+2. To protect rare and valuable items, the Russell, Hargrett and Brown do not allow original materials to circulate outside designated reference rooms.
 Patrons are not permitted in stack areas.

 4. Lockers are provided for personal possessions.
 To protect materials in the three departments’ collections, the following items are not permitted in the research areas: